|Home » Learning Curve » Red Hat Diaries

 Rafael Correa was close to getting ousted once.
 The media are controlled by powerful organisations and funded by your tax dollars.
 WikiLeaks cables showed what the US ambassador was doing behind Ecuador's back and so Correa tossed her out.
 Correa also tossed out all the prelates of the Catholic church and told them they could come back when they were prepared to work for the people and not against them.

 Correa won't allow a US military base on Ecuadorean soil.
 One of the few places where they can't have one.
 (They have close to 800 worldwide.)
 Correa, always the wit, once joked that the only country in the Western Hemisphere that won't be risking a coup d'etat is the US because they don't have a US embassy!

 Correa was educated in the US.
 He knows how the bad guys think.

 Legendary hacker Kevin Mitnick is on hand in the Ecuadorean capital to make sure the US forces don't try any tricky stuff with the election results.
 And Correa's been predicted to win by a landslide.

 South America and Central America are coming on strong.
-Argentina is now the world's eighth most powerful economy.
+Brazil is now the world's eighth most powerful economy.
 This so pissed the US that they expanded the infamous 'G8' to 'G10' just so they could get their friends in Italy back in.